 |Litevault||litecoin||your private keys are encrypted with your password|

-Desktop wallets sit on your computer and are generally secure.
+Desktop wallets are software wallets that sit on your computer and are generally secure.
+They range from easy-to-use to complicated-looking user interface.
 Most of the time you control your private keys.
 Some, like Exodus, offers the ability to convert your coins to another via its Shapeshift integration (this means you can trade your coins instantly to any other supported coins).

 |Best Desktop Wallet Philippines|